 We are committed to providing a positive and engaging work environment for our employees and taking an active role in the betterment of the communities in which our employees live and work.
-Our employees are provided a competitive benefits program, including comprehensive healthcare benefits and a 401(k) plan with a matching contribution from the Company, the opportunity to participate in our employee stock purchase program, bonus and incentive pay opportunities, competitive paid time-off benefits and paid parental leave, wellness programs, continuing education and development opportunities, and periodic engagement surveys.
-In addition, we believe that giving back to our community is an extension of our mission to improve the lives of our stockholders, our employees, and their families.
-The Company has implemented a matching program for charitable contributions of employees.
+Our employees are provided a competitive benefits program, including comprehensive healthcare benefits and a 401(k) plan with a matching contribution from the Company, the opportunity to participate in our employee stock purchase program, bonus and incentive pay opportunities, competitive paid time-off benefits and paid parental leave, wellness programs, continuing education and development opportunities and periodic engagement surveys.
+In addition, we believe that giving back to our community is an extension of our mission to improve the lives of our stockholders, our employees and our employees' families, and we have implemented a matching program for charitable contributions of employees.

-Bloomberg Gender-Equality Index (GEI) for second consecutive year
+Bloomberg Gender-Equality Index (GEI) for third consecutive year

-Omega is one of 380 companies globally included in 2021 and fewer than 15 REITs
+• Omega is one of 414 companies globally included in 2022 and one of 15 U.S. REITs included in Index

-The Company has a long-standing commitment to being an equal opportunity employer and has implemented Equal Employer Opportunity policies.
-In 2021, Omega was included in the Bloomberg Gender-Equality Index (GEI) for the second consecutive year - one of 380 companies globally, and fewer than fifteen REITs, to be included in the 2021 index.
-In addition, in 2020, the Company implemented several initiatives to further its commitment to diversity and inclusion within its workforce and Board, in its local community and in the industry in which it operates, particularly in light of the racial and social justice challenges that were highlighted in 2020 and during the pandemic.
+Omega has a long-standing commitment to being an equal opportunity employer and has implemented Equal Employer Opportunity policies.
+In 2022, Omega was included in the Bloomberg Gender-Equality Index (GEI) for the third consecutive year - one of 414 companies globally, and one of fifteen U.S. REITs, to be included in the 2022 index.
+In addition, beginning in 2020, we have implemented several initiatives to further our commitment to diversity and inclusion within our workforce and Board, in our local community and in the industry in which we operate, particularly in light of the racial and social justice challenges that were highlighted in 2020 and during the pandemic.

-• Workforce and Board: The Company has expanded its recruitment practices to reach more diverse candidates for employment and Board positions and is developing an internship program with a focus on increasing diversity in the pipeline of eligible employees.
-At the executive level, one of the Company's five NEOs is a woman and brings ethnic diversity to the team, and on the senior management team, 25% are women and 15% bring ethnic diversity to the team.
+Workforce and Board: We have expanded our recruitment practices to reach more diverse candidates for employment and Board positions and have developed an internship program with a focus on increasing diversity in the pipeline of eligible employees.
+In 2021, the Company also began implementing mandatory diversity and inclusion training for our Board members and employees.
+Three of our eight Board nominees are women, two of whom are racial minorities and one of whom is from a historically underrepresented group.
+At the executive level, one of the Company's four NEOs (following the departure of Mr. Insoft as of January 1, 2022) is a woman and brings racial diversity to the team, and on the senior management team, 20% are women and 20% bring racial diversity to the team.
+In 2020, our CEO reinforced our diversity and inclusion commitment by signing the CEO Action for Diversity and Inclusion Pledge, one of the largest CEO-driven business commitments to act on and advance diversity, equity and inclusion in the workplace.

-- Community: The Company has invested in several local charitable partnerships to improve economic, health and social outcomes in the local Baltimore, Maryland community, with a focus on the local Black community and historically underrepresented communities. - Industry: The Company is providing grants for operator training programs that focus on development of talent from historically underrepresented communities and has initiated a multi-year scholarship program at a local historically Black university.
+- Community: We have invested in several local charitable partnerships to improve economic, health and social outcomes in the local Baltimore, Maryland community, with a focus on the local Black community and historically underrepresented communities. - Industry: We are providing grants for operator training programs that focus on development of talent from historically underrepresented communities and have initiated a multi-year scholarship program at a local historically Black university.
+We also implemented a Vendor Code of Conduct in 2022 aimed at improving corporate social responsibility among our key vendors and aligning their practices with our policies.